codevideo/codevideo-dynamic-ast/README.md

 # `codevideo-dynamic-ast`

-Parse and validate code from multiple programming languages using their native AST parsers - all through a single unified interface.
+Parse and validate code from multiple programming languages using their native compilers - all through a single unified interface.

 ## Installation